MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 1. Open the [Power Automate Portal](https://make.powerautomate.com) you had open earlier.

-1. Ensure that the you have selected the environment where you are performing this workshop.
+1. Ensure that selected the environment where you're performing this workshop.

 1. Select **Approvals** from the left navigation.